 The paint is prepared from resins and offers good resistance to water.
 It dries quickly and gives uniform color.
 This can even be applied on surfaces that are not completely dry say wet concrete.

-Followin is a list of paint manufacturing companies that offer vast types of paint.
+Following is a list of paint manufacturing companies that offer vast types of paint.

-Characteristics of the ideal paint
+Characteristics of the Ideal Paint

 - The paint should have good workability.